 Vacant land sales were also adjusted over the 24-month sale period.
 We verified that Douglas County adequately accounted for market trending by analyzing the sale ratios across the sale period.
-The following analysis that no significant market trend factor was present:
+The following analysis shows that no significant market trend factor was present for the 18-month sale period: